There are pros and cons for both.

 The southern night sky contains a greater range of interesting features than does the northern.
 This is true for both naked eye and telescope observing.
 The southern sky claims the three brightest stars (Sirius, Canopus and Alpha Centauri) and the best examples of almost every type of astronomical object.
 New Zealand has a superb view of the Large & Small Magellanic Clouds - two extraordinary galaxies visible to the naked eye.
 These clouds are not visible in the northern hemisphere.

 Visitors to New Zealand can stare into the centre of the Milky Way, directly overhead during winter.
 To see the Southern Cross throughout the entire year one needs to be south of the Tropic of Capricorn, which all of NZ is.
+The two largest globular clusters are also only visible in our southern hemisphere sky, though not always at the same time.

 Once you've chosen the right tour for you, choose the best date and fill in the required information giving us a much details as possible.
 I.e. if you are available on more than on night, please let us know.
 It increases your chances of the weather being right for an amazing Dark Sky Experience!